ceph/ceph/doc/man/8/ceph-disk.rst

 	ceph-disk activate [PATH]

-Here, [PATH] is path to block device or directory.
+Here, [PATH] is path to a block device or a directory.

 An additional option :option:`--activate-key` has to be used with this subcommand when a copy of ``/var/lib/ceph/bootstrap-osd/{cluster}.keyring``